-- Construction activities are restricted to an area of 0.276 ha along the A9 for a length of 425m. - Works are not expected to result in significant disturbance to nearby receptors or protected species that may be present in the wider area. - No INNS have been recorded within the scheme extents. - The risk of major accidents or disasters is considered to be low.
+- Construction activities are restricted to an area of 0.88 ha along the A889 for a length of 1193m. - Works are not expected to result in significant disturbance to nearby receptors or protected species that may be present in the wider area, out with those detailed in the HRA Proforma AA. - No INNS have been recorded within the scheme extents. - The risk of major accidents or disasters is considered to be low.

 - Any potential impacts of the works are expected to be temporary, short-term, non-significant, and limited to the construction phase. - Residual impacts are considered to be beneficial for the travelling public which may use this stretch of carriageway.
 In addition, improved road surface will reduce the road noise levels and in turn will reduce disruption to the receptor located in proximity to the scheme.
+Furthermore, improvements to the layby will ensure safety of layby users.